07 / 01 / 2020

 Bringing a wealth of experience, former Chief Commissioner of Victoria Police Ken Lay will serve as BRV's Chair, with Lee Miezis, Deputy Secretary at the Department of Environment, Land, Water and Planning, offering extensive knowledge on fire and emergency management including the recovery at Wye River, to serve as CEO.

-Further updates regarding the work of Bushfire Recovery Victoria will be available at www.vic.gov.au/brv.
+Read updates on the work of Bushfire Recovery Victoria.